 The 5-year average of positive HCN tribal STI patient encounters is 9%.
 Meaning, 9% of all HCN patients tested for these selected STIs were positive.
-The lowest percentage was in 2018 (6%) and the highest was in 2021 (16%).
+The highest percentage was in 2020 (12%) but this may be due to less testing.